Assessing the Impact of Sequence Length Learning on Classification Tasks for Transformer Encoder Models: Alleviating the Impact of Sequence Length Learning

-The second technique exploits the transformer's pretrained language model to reduce the sequence length bias contained in the training data.
-We reduce the bias by synthetically increasing the overlapping percentage.
-To achieve this, we extend the examples from the short class and by shorten the examples from the long class with mask tokens.
-In our experiment, we used the masked language model (MLM) of RoBERTa to achieve both alterations as presented by \citet{baillargeon2022extending}.
+The second technique we tested exploits the transformer pre-trained language model to reduce the sequence length imbalance contained in the training data.
+We reduce this bias by synthetically increasing the overlap percentage.
+To achieve this, we extend the short class examples and shorten the long class examples using mask tokens.
+For this experiment, we use the masked language model (MLM) of RoBERTa to achieve both alterations.